 Vegan Baked Ziti With Vegetables

-- 1 Tbsp olive oil, optional
+- 1 tablespoon olive oil, optional

 - 1 large onion, chopped

-- 10 ounces mushrooms, chopped
+- 10 ounces cremini mushrooms, chopped

-- 1 large red pepper, chopped
+- 1 large red pepper, seeded and chopped

 - 4 cloves garlic, minced

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- black pepper
+- salt and pepper